Shivanshwho/Auto-Mailer/README.md

 ## Scope of improvement

-- In the app we can build a model such that it cataregorizes the email with the help of its content and give a personalized response, which would Ideally take a machhine learning model.
+- In the app we can build a model such that it cataregorizes the email with the help of its content and give a personalized response, which would Ideally take a machhine learning classification based model.

 ## 💥 How to Contribute?
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)